School Nutrition and Activity Project in Swindon (SNAPS)

 - Schools games- provided by Wiltshire and Swindon Sports Partnership - wiltssport.org/school-games.

 There needs to be links to parents and pupils to support lifestyle changes at home e.g. Sugar Smart, active travel, keeping active.

 Public Health Practitioners will organise the evaluation with targeted schools.

 - Baseline and follow up assessments each term to provide process evaluation on implementing SNAPS.

 - Measurement of changes in sugar intake in pupils each term.

 - National Child Measurement Programme annual data, to show if there are any changes in excess weight at school level.

-- Physical activity and some wellbeing information, through a boosted children’s Active Lives survey.
+- Physical activity and wellbeing information, through a boosted children’s Active Lives survey.
 This is carried out three times/year and Wiltshire and Swindon Sport Partnership can select our target schools as part of this evaluation.
 As this is a national survey, we can make comparisons to other areas.

 Further information and outcomes will be shared with schools once the pilot work is complete.